lemolatoon/CommentToVoiceDesktop/README.md

         }
     }
 ```
-so, i manually fixed these kinds of codes
+so, i manually fixed these kinds of codes.
+Also, binary strings are tried to be converted into text by open api generator, so i fixed as they return ByteArray `Vec<u8>`